vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-planning.md

 ![External services clusters](img/tap-architecture-planning/external-cluster.jpg)

+**Note** - The experimental APIs developed to support external services cluster communication will be deprecated and are marked for removal in Tanzu Application Platform v1.9.

 ### External Injected

 Applications that consume services that do not adhere to the Kubernetes service binding specification require the usage of a K8s secret, implemented in the same app deployment containing the necessary connection details.
 This method provides the most flexibility and makes it possible to consume legacy services.